Jamaica: Wesley Diaconal Community of the Methodist Church in Caribbean and the Americas

 The MCCA has established requirements for entrance into this form of ordained ministry.
 Candidates for the itinerant ordained ministry of the MCCA receive their training and formation in Jamaica at the United Theological College of the West Indies, UTCWI.All Deacons are itinerant ministers.

-At the United Theological College of the West Indies in Kingston, Jamaica, the Methodist Church joiimage14ns with eleven (11) Christian denomination for the formation and training of men and women for the Christian Ministry in the Caribbean and the Americas.
+At the United Theological College of the West Indies in Kingston, Jamaica, the Methodist Church joins with eleven (11) Christian denomination for the formation and training of men and women for the Christian Ministry in the Caribbean and the Americas.

 At UTCWI the candidate is considered to be a ministerial student and is under the direction of the Methodist Tutors at the College.
 The Methodist students at the UTCWI are expected to participate fully in the life of the College and to maintain the balance between the academic work and Church assignment.
 The students are each year appointed by the Senior Methodist Tutor to various Circuits and Methodist Institutions in Jamaica as part of their formation.